FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 The command function is a bus function based on the ModbusTCP protocol.
 The user can control the robot to communicate with the ModbusTCP client or server (the master station communicates with the slave station) through relevant instructions, and perform read and write operations on coils, discrete quantities, and registers.

-Example of modbus master reading coil：
+Example of modbus master reading coil:

 .. image:: teaching_pendant_software/131.png
    :width: 6in
    :align: center

-Example of modbus master write coil：
+Example of modbus master write coil:

 .. image:: teaching_pendant_software/132.png
    :width: 6in
    :align: center

-Modbus slave read and write coil example：
+Modbus slave read and write coil example:

 .. image:: teaching_pendant_software/133.png
    :width: 6in